zhergd/translation/README.md

 Please refer to the Qwen LICENSE for detailed information on the specific open-source agreement.

 ## Changelog
+- 2025/01/03
+Happy New Year!
+The logic has been revised, a review feature has been added, and logging has been enhanced.
 - 2024/12/16
 Update Error detection and Re-translation
 - 2024/12/15